Uploaded at Oct 8 09:50:48 2024 (UTC)

 prolog2curry - Transforming Prolog programs to Curry programs

 This package contains an implementation of a tool (pl2curry) to transform Prolog programs to Curry programs.
 The idea of this tool is to demonstrate the advantages of functional logic languages compared to purely logic languages.
 Thus, the tool translates only pure logic programs (without side effecting predicates etc).
-The initial ideas of this tool are described in detail in a paper presented at ICLP 2022 and published in TPLP.
+The initial ideas of this tool are described in detail in a paper presented at ICLP 2022 and published in TPLP:

 Tool options